MIT-Emerging-Talent/ET6-CDSP-group-19-repo/5_communication_strategy/README.md

 > - **Digital habits:** Keeps up with immigration policy updates on Twitter; shares
 >   resources in legal aid forums and occasionally on Medium; mainly communicates
 >   via email and webinars
-> - **How she would use our website:** Utilizes data visualizations during training
->   sessions; downloads statistics for grant proposals; shares key findings with
->   her network through email, presentations, or occasionally via Medium articles

 ### Legal Scholars & Immigration Policy Researchers